 Specified a Base Case covering Australia's current non-regulatory option managing pet food safety.

-Reviewed the long list of regulatory control options against the Options assessment criteria shown in .
+Reviewed the long list of regulatory control options against the Options assessment criteria shown in Table 5.
 The assessment criteria below facilitated discussion on each option and led to a decision on which options to shortlist

-shows the high-level assessment of each option considered in the long list.
-The detailed shortlist assessment is provided in , Appendix 2.
+Table 6 shows the high-level assessment of each option considered in the long list.
+The detailed shortlist assessment is provided in Table 16, Appendix 2.

 Table 5: Options assessment criteria